Muhmmad-Almuhmmah/SmartPackSructure/README.md

 - Easy and expandable without the usual limits
 - It can easily be expanded to support other protocols
 - It automatically generates the value CRC X25
-- Flexibility in arguments is limitless   C++ Qt
+- Flexibility in arguments is limitless
+- C++ Qt
+### Later, it is possible to publish some examples based on it